apache/shenyu-website/content/en/projects/shenyu/data-sync/index.md

 - Data Synchronization removes the strong dependence on `zookeeper`,and we add `http long polling` and `websocket`
 - Limiting plugin and monitoring plugin realize real dynamic configuration,we use `admin` backend for dynamic configuration instead of `yml` configuration before

 *Q: Someone may ask me,why don't you use configuration center for synchronization?*

 First of all, it will add extra costs, not only for maintenance, but also make `ShenYu` heavy; In addition, using configuration center, data format is uncontrollable and it is not convenient for `shenyu-admin` to do configuration management.

 *Q: Someone may also ask,dynamic configuration update?Every time I can get latest data from database or redis,why are you making it complicated?*

-As a gateway, shenyu cached all the configuration in the `HashMap` of JVM in order to provide higher response speed and we use local cache for every request, It's very fast.
+As a gateway, `ShenYu` cached all the configuration in the `HashMap` of JVM in order to provide higher response speed and we use local cache for every request, It's very fast.
 So this article can also be understood as three ways of memory synchronization in a distributed environment.

 ## Principle Analysis